geopm/geopm/tutorial/README.md

                      processes.
 The time of this operation is proportional to big-o.

+                     Example configuration json string with imbalance:

+                     {"loop-count": 10,
+                      "region": ["sleep", "stream", "dgemm-imbalance", "stream", "all2all"],
+                      "big-o": [1.0, 1.0, 1.0, 1.0, 1.0],
+                      "hostname": ["compute-node-3", "compute-node-15"],
+                      "imbalance": [0.05, 0.15]}

-        If "-imbalance" is appended to any region name in the configuration file then the "IMBALANCER_CONFIG" environment
+                     If "-imbalance" is appended to any region name in the configuration file and the "hostname" and "imbalance" fields are provided then those
-        variable will be used to delay processes on selected hosts for the region.
-The "IMBALANCER_CONFIG" environment variable
-        should be set to point to a text file with two entries on each line.
-The first entry is the hostname to be delayed and the second column is the fractional delay added to the region.
-        Example imbalancer config file:

-            my-compute-node-3 0.05
-            my-compute-node-15 0.15

-        This would inforce a 5% delay on my-compute-node-3 and a 15% delay on my-compute-node-15.
+                     regions will have an injected delay on the hosts listed.
+In the above example a 5% delay on "my-compute-node-3" and a 15% delay on
+                     "my-compute-node-15" are injected when executing
+                     the dgemm region.